-The proposed building will allow natural surveillance on all sides, onto the adjacent streets and into the courtyard space.
-There is a clear delineation between public and private spaces.
+The proposed building will allow passive surveillance on all sides, onto the adjacent streets and into the external landscaped areas.

 External Communal Areas

 These are overlooked to discourage anti-social behaviour and will be lit with even light, avoiding shadowing which could hide people.